Merna-Samir/Cafe-Menu-Analysis/README.md

 .
 Help the cafe owners make informed decisions regarding their menu items and prices.

-#Conclusion
+# Conclusion

 In conclusion, this project aims to help cafe owners make informed decisions regarding their menu items and prices.
-By analyzing the data and drawing insights, we can iden􀆟fy trends and pa􀆩erns that can be used to op􀆟mize the cafe's menu and pricing strategy.
+By analyzing the data and drawing insights, we can identify trends and patterns that can be used to optimize the cafe's menu and pricing strategy.